-FOSS contributors work together publicly to build this software.
-FOSS contributors believe that this is the best way to develop software because it creates a fun collaborative community around a project.
-Developing software publicly allows anyone to make innovative changes that reach many people.
+Open source projects are built collaboratively.
+Open source contributors work together publicly.
+Working publicly creates a fun collaborative community around a project.
+It allows anyone to make innovative changes that reach many people.

-Many people work on FOSS in their spare time, but many contributors are employed by companies and non-profit organizations, including ones that are sponsoring this program!
-Experience with FOSS is highly valuable in the professional world because employers can see public contributions and a history of collaboration that will give them confidence when making hiring decisions.
+Sometimes people work on open source in their spare time.
+Many contributors are employed by companies and non-profit organizations to work on open source.
+That includes the companies that are sponsoring Outreachy!
+Experience with open source is highly valuable in the professional world.
+Your contributions to open source provide a public portfolio for you.
+Employers can see your history of public collaboration, which will give them confidence when making hiring decisions.

 Outreachy provides an opportunity for an online collaborative environment for learning, and remote mentoring with experienced FOSS contributors, many of whom are employed to work with free and open source software.
 The Outreachy travel stipend gives interns a chance to network with their community, give their first public tech talk, look for a job, or learn new skills.